Heavy-Division/B78XH-wasm/.github/CONTRIBUTING.md

 **If creating or editing displays read below**
 To view or create a new display you'll need to create a callback function to that display, and edit the panel.cfg in SimObjects.

+The displays are rendered with the [NanoVG](https://github.com/memononen/nanovg) vector graphics library.
+Take some time to read docs from the NanoVG repo to learn how to use it.

 Below is an example of a basic implementation of a new MFD Gauge using the Mouse Resolver:
 New MFD Gauge Callback example: `MFDCommGaugeCallBack.cpp`
 ```cpp